 Endowments established through the UW-Eau Claire Foundation truly are legacies of generosity.
 By creating endowed funds, donors committed to the university’s mission of excellence in learning and service can support both their own values and university needs in perpetuity.

-The UW-Eau Claire Foundation has specific endowment naming opportunities for giving levels from $15,000 through $10 million.
-Read the building/facilities naming policy.
+The UW-Eau Claire Foundation has specific endowment naming opportunities for giving levels beginning at $30,000.

 What is an endowment?